BlenderCN-Org/hypermesh/doc/internals.md

 Operator that updates the 4-dimensional positions of a mesh's vertices on demand.
 It should never be necessary to call this operator, but it might be useful in some instances.

+## Where's the data?

+The addon stores several pieces of data when in use (hypercoordinates, presets, ...).
+The following provides an overview of all these pieces of data.

+### Data associated to meshes

+The following pieces of information are stored for meshes:

+ - for every mesh, a `HyperSettings` object (called `me.hypersettings` where `me` is the mesh)
+ - for every hypermesh, four extra layers of floating point information per vertex (`hyperx`, `hypery`, `hyperz`, `hyperw`); these can be accessed from the mesh's Bmesh data
+ - for every hypermesh, booleans `me["hypermesh-dirty"]` and `me["hypermesh-justcleaned"]`
+   for keeping track of whether hypercoordinates need to be updated (where `me` is the mesh)

+About storage in the `.blend`: as far as I can tell, no `HyperSettings` object is written to the `.blend` unless it is set at some point in time.
+For non-hyper-meshes, the `HyperSettings` are never written to (they stay at the default), so I don't think that these meshes take up extra space in the `.blend` when the addon is enabled.

+### Data associated to scenes

+The following pieces of information are stored for scenes:

+ - for each scene, a collection of `HyperPreset`s (called `sc.hyperpresets` where `sc` is the scene)
+ - for each scene, an `IntProperty` called `sc.selectedpreset`; it indicates which preset is currently selected in the scene's properties; this property is not written to the `.blend`